Skip to content

 Naming

-A lot of R is assigning values to variables, and each of those variables will need a name.
+A lot of working with R involves assigning values to variables, and each of those variables will need a name.
 Many programming languages have “style guides” that are a generally agreed-upon set of standards by the community of users that dictate how best to do common tasks in that language.

 There are a handful of suggested style guides in R, but the most common and the one followed in this resource is Hadley Wickham’s style guide , which is based on that of Google’s R style guide.